seantauber/seantauber/README.md

 - [piecemaker](https://github.com/piecemaker) - Create jigsaw puzzle pieces.
 - [moshi](https://github.com/moshi) - None.
 - [IF](https://github.com/IF) - None.
+- [awesome-llm-webapps](https://github.com/awesome-llm-webapps) - A collection of open source, actively maintained web apps for LLM applications.
+- [gptrpg](https://github.com/gptrpg) - A demo of a GPT-based agent existing in an RPG-like environment.
+- [Teenage-AGI](https://github.com/Teenage-AGI) - Advanced AI agents in a simulated environment.

 ## How to Implement This Landing Page On Your Own GitHub